readthedocs/readthedocs.org/docs/user/choosing-a-site.rst

 Read the Docs for Business
 --------------------------

-|com_brand| is meant for companies and users who have private documentation.
+|com_brand| is meant for companies and users who have more complex requirements
-It works well for product documentation as well as internal docs for your developers.
+for their documentation project.
+This can include commercial projects with private source code, projects that can only be viewed with authentication, and even large scale projects that are publicly available.

 Important points:

+* Hosting plans require a paid subscription plan
-* No advertising
+* There is no advertising on documentation sites
 * Allows importing private and public repositories from VCS
-* Supports private versions that only your organization or people you give access to can see
+* Supports private versions that require authentication to view
+* Supports team authentication, including SSO with Google, GitHub, GitLab, and Bitbucket
 * More build time and more build resources (memory & CPU)
+* Includes 24x5 email support, with 24x7 SLA support available
 * Documentation is organized by organization, giving more control over permissions

 You can sign up for an account at https://readthedocs.com.